 - To wean yourself off their services and start looking for alternatives, contributing to a profiling-free and more competitive Internet.

-Keep in mind that URLs, services and dependencies from these two companies will not work when you go ‘all in’ with Hardcore Mode.
+Keep in mind that URLs, services and dependencies from these two companies will likely not work when you go ‘all in’ with Hardcore Mode.

 We believe our solution has arrived at a critical time, not only due to the overwhelming success of data surveillance business models - which make it ever harder to preserve your privacy online without extra safeguards - but because the key players are making it increasingly harder to fight back with conventional methods.
 IVPN’s AntiTracker feature goes one step towards a future in which no one can be surveilled, profiled and discriminated against by governments based on what they do online.